internetdrew/portfolio-v3/src/pages/blog/sending-files-to-cloudinary-over-rest-api-with-next.js.md

 description: "A simple approach to sending files from user input for upload to your cloud service without exposing your cloud service API."
 author: "Andrew Rowley"
 image:
-  url: "src/images/supabase-passwordless-auth-banner.jpg"
+  url: "cloudinary-rest-banner.png"
-  alt: "blog post banner image"
+  alt: "Sending Files to Cloudinary Over Rest API with Next.js"
 tags: ["supabase", "next.js", "authentication"]
 ---